PandaSekh/domestika-downloader-V3/README.md

 If downloads fail:

-1. **Check N_m3u8DL-RE:**
+1. **Check yt-dlp:**
-   - Verify the binary exists and is executable
+   - Verify yt-dlp is installed system-wide: `yt-dlp --version`
-   - Ensure it's the correct version for your platform
+   - Ensure yt-dlp is in your PATH
+   - Update yt-dlp if needed: `pip install --upgrade yt-dlp` or `brew upgrade yt-dlp`

 2. **Network issues:**
    - Check your internet connection